 - While in the birth canal, pressure on the umbilical cord deprives the kitten of oxygen.

-- If you should see a kitten in this situation, grab it gently with a soft cloth, and pull it with backwards and downwards motion.
-Grab the kitten by its hips or shoulders, not its head or legs.
+- If you should see a kitten in this situation, grab it gently with a soft cloth, and pull it backward and downwards in motion.
+Grab the kitten by its hips or shoulders, not his head or legs.

 - It is normal for kittens to arrive either head first or tail first.

 - Each kitten arrives wrapped in a jelly-like membrane filled with clear fluid (the amniotic sac).